openkfw/TruBudget/README.md

 ## Granting access for new nodes

-EEPPortal creates a private network.
+EEP-Portal creates a private network.
 This means new nodes have to ask already registered nodes for permissions to join.
 When granting access we are using a democratic aproach to do so, by requiring at least half of the current organizations to approve a new node.
 In our case, we only have one organization (the one you created in the first step), which has currently 100% of the voting power.

-To grant permissions, simply log in on the first EEPPortal node (the one you created in the first step) and follow the instructions in the [Node-Guide](./doc/wiki/User-Guide/Network/Nodes.md).
+To grant permissions, simply log in on the first EEP-Portal node (the one you created in the first step) and follow the instructions in the [Node-Guide](./doc/wiki/User-Guide/Network/Nodes.md).

 In the node section you should see that you need to approve a new node and organization.
 Approve it the requesting node (the one from the third step) will start to automatically connect and synchronize with the network (check the logs of the node created in the third step).

 > Warning: Keep in mind, we are always deploying two separate networks (`prod` and `test`).
 This means you need to approve the new node in each network separately.
 You can switch the network through a dropdown on the login screen.

-## Using EEPPortal programatically through its API
+## Using EEP-Portal programatically through its API

-EEPPortal comes with a frontend, but we greatly encourage to create own frontends or attach your existing systems to EEPPortal.
-Therefore everything you can do in EEPPortal can be done through a well documented HTTP/JSON interface.
-You can access and test-drive the API using the swagger documentation which is exposed by the EEPPortal API under the route `/api/documentation/index.html`.
+EEP-Portal comes with a frontend, but we greatly encourage to create own frontends or attach your existing systems to EEP-Portal.
+Therefore everything you can do in EEP-Portal can be done through a well documented HTTP/JSON interface.
+You can access and test-drive the API using the swagger documentation which is exposed by the EEP-Portal API under the route `/api/documentation/index.html`.
 Since we have already two nodes running, lets access the API documentation of the node we deployed in the first step.

 ```
 For the prod network: